 Drilling is sparse in this region, with 6 deep wells and 25 shallow wells (< 45m deep) recorded which predominantly lie west of EPG 32.
 Only one drill hole is within EPG 32, GSQ Normanton 1 which is a stratigraphic bore drilled by the Geological Survey of Queensland.
-Exploration for minerals has not been extensively conducted throughout the areas of EPG 32, EPG 34 or EPG 36 due to the considerable depth to basement, in excess of 600m.
+Exploration for minerals has not been extensively conducted throughout the area of EPG 32 due to the considerable depth to basement, in excess of 600m.
 Petroleum exploration in the general region has been sparse and unsuccessful.